virtualredhead/red.staff/data/jake/bio.md

 I really didn’t go to school, but I've done alright figuring things out for myself.
 I worked at the LCC Computer lab for a while.
 I took some film classes, but not very seriously.
-I spend a lot of time on Github, I follow a number of developers that I think are doing good work.
+I spend a lot of time on Github, I follow a number of developers who I think are doing good work.
 I pay attention to the FIG (framework interop group), and other standards bodies.
 I waste a lot of time on IRC.